-NETCAC will begin the Volunteer/Intern process once we have received your completed Volunteer Application Packet and request for Child Abuse/Neglect Central Registry and DPS Criminal History Background Check form.
+NETCAC will begin the Volunteer/Intern process once we have received your completed Volunteer Application Packet and Background Check request form.
 The results of the background checks are usually received within one to two weeks after submission and will be used to determine your eligibility to participate in the volunteer or internship programs.

 Information on your application and background check results will be held confidential by NETCAC.
 The purpose of this form is to grant NETCAC permission to request, on your behalf:

-- a criminal history check from the Texas Department of Public Safety (DPS) and
+- A criminal history background check from the Texas Department of Public Safety (DPS).

-- a check from the Texas Department of Family and Protective Services (DFPS) Central Registry of Child Abuse and Neglect.
+- A child abuse and neglect Central Registry background check from the Texas Department of Family and Protective Services (DFPS).

 Results that will automatically exclude you from participating in the Volunteer/Intern program include, but are not limited to: